thoughtspot/thoughtspot.github.io/_spotiq/adv-customize-withr.md

 permalink: /:collection/:path.html
 ---

-Admins and users with the **Has SpotIQ** privilege can run an R script.
+Admins and users with the **Has SpotIQ** privilege can run an R script using the **Custom Analysis** feature of SpotIQ.
+This means you can run an R script from any point in ThoughtSpot where you find the **Custom Analysis** menu option.

 The R language is an open source programming language used for statistical computing.
 As such, knowledgable users can use R to perform sophisticated